-On-premises fax solutions-fax servers-require light-to-heavy IT management, depending on the particular solution and amount of faxing.
+On-premises fax solutions-fax servers-require light-to-heavy IT management, depending on the solution and amount of faxing.
 The on-premises model requires purchase and management of servers, software, and requisite telephony infrastructure.

 The key strength of on-premises solutions is the ability to integrate with existing software applications and multi-function printers (MFPs).
+Another possible strength of an on-premises model is the customer's ability to control and manage the fax ecosystem.
+Unlimited faxing without contracts may also exist.
 Advanced on-premises solutions support configurations for high availability, including virtualization and redundancy.
 One option with on-premises solutions is a fax appliance that includes the necessary hardware (server, network, and telephone connections) and fax server software in an "all-in-one" plug-and-play configuration.